Ecological Economics and Degrowth Principles

-Claudio Cattaneo holds a PhD in environmental science is associate professor of ecological economics at UAB and director of the ICTA-UAB master in Political Ecology Degrowth and Environmental Justice.
-He is a member of Research and Degrowth and of the Can Masdeu eco-community, in the hills of Barcleona.
+Claudio Cattaneo holds a PhD in environmental science and is a contract professor of Ecological Economics at UAB and director of the ICTA-UAB Master Course in Political Ecology Degrowth and Environmental Justice.
+He is a member of Research and Degrowth and of the Can Masdeu eco-community, in the hills of Barcelona.
 His research interests are related to social metabolism, agroecology, energy-landscape integrated analysis and analysis of the squatters movement.
 He his author of several papers in peer-reviewed journals, book chapters and editor of the book “The Squatters Movement in Europe, Pluto Press”.
-He has a 15 year teaching experience in ecological economics.
+He has a 15-year teaching experience in ecological economics.

 - E-mail: Claudio.firstname.lastname@example.org

 The conventional economic model is based on the hypothesis of infinite monetary growth, made of virtual bank money.
 Nonetheless it also requires considerable inputs of energy and materials, which are not infinite and have an impact on our planet.
 Environmental signals show us we are on the edge of a crisis and the uncertainty about our future environment relates to the development of a new discipline: ecological economics.